ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/26_Electrical/260500 Common Work Results for Electrical.md

       1. Provide products which do not contain any amounts of asbestos.
    1. Firestop Systems:
       1. Provide products suitable for the application as specified in related Division 7 sections of the Specifications.
-1. Source Quality Control**
-   1. Factory Tests:
+1. Source Quality Control*   1.
+Factory Tests:
       1. Permit Architect (and Owner) to observe factory tests.
 Provide minimum five working days notice of factory tests.
    1. Schedule no more than one equipment or system factory test per week.
 1. EXECUTION